 For a lunch or breakfast sandwich head for the cafe in the backroom of the organic Godt Brød bakery near Nordre gate,

 one of the pioneers of organic food in Norway.
-Choose the filling of your sandwich or savory bread roll (most ingredients except the meat-based ones are organic), have a decent coffee drink (the milk is organic), tea, a sweet organic bread roll ("bolle"), and/or an organic juice (e.g. from the nearby Rotvoll juicery in Ranheim which has its own organic grocery on their premises).
+Choose the filling of your sandwich or savory bread roll (all ingredients except the Italian-style salami cut are organic), have a decent coffee drink (the milk is organic), tea, a sweet organic bread roll ("bolle"), and/or an organic juice (e.g. from the nearby Rotvoll juicery in Ranheim which has its own organic grocery on their premises).
 About half of the cold drinks are not organic, so check for the "økologisk" keyword.
 During the warm season, treat yourself with a pre-packaged organic ice-cream from Reins Kloster.
 Everything is offered to take away, too.
-What you probably would not expect: The dough for the sweet bread rolls is dairy-free, the bakery uses porridge made from oat and water and rapeseed oil instead of milk.
+Notable fact for vegans: The dough for the sweet bread rolls is dairy-free, the bakery uses porridge made from oat and water and rapeseed oil instead of milk.

 Heartier food like organic egg and bacon for breakfast or lamb burgers for lunch or dinner, together with organic softdrinks can be had at Ramp Pub and Spiseri at Svartlamon.
 Vegetarian options are available.
 Service at this shabby-homely place may be a little slow, and not all of the ingredients are organic.

-Real organic food, vegan and vegetarian, is served at Cafe Stammen in Kongens gate.
-Unfortunately they are closed for refurbishment until January 18, 2018, so I am still unable to pay a visit.
+Real organic food, vegan and vegetarian, is served at neighbourhood Cafe Stammen in Kongens gate.
+Unfortunately their opening hours are rather limited, so I haven't been able to pay a visit yet.
 Let me know about your experience if you happen to eat there before me.

 At the airport

 Airports generally aren't the place for a conscious lifestyle, but if you cannot avoid to fly from Trondheim Airport Værnes you may at least have an organic coffee past security at